Category:Map Files

-A Custom LIST Map file allows you to change any aspect of how the sync creates new GROUP objects on the destination directory for this connection.
-LIST Map Files are directory type specific.
-The source and destination directory type of the connection must be appropriate for a specifically configured LIST Map file. (i.e. A Notes-to-AD map file may not be used in an AD-to-AD connection.)
+A custom list map file allows you to change any aspect of how the sync creates new Group objects on the Destination directory for this connection.
+Default mappings for list map files differ according to directory type.
+The Source and Destination directory type of the connection must be appropriate for any given list map file.
+For example, a Notes-to-AD list map file may not be used in an AD-to-AD connection.

-The most common use for a Custom LIST Map is to customize how attributes are mapped between systems.
-It is also possible to customize the sync container, so that your synced Group objects are created in a different container than your synced contacts.
-For more help on Custom mapping syntax, click the Help button on the Custom Map tab of your connection.
+The most common use for a custom list map is to change how attributes are mapped between systems.
+It is also possible to customize the sync container, so that your synced group objects are created in a different container than synced contact or user objects.

-1. From the UnitySync UI, select your connection, then click the Custom Map tab.
+1. In the UnitySync UI, select your connection, then click the Custom tab.

-3. Make your changes to the map file.
+3. The map file will open with default values.
+Make any desired changes to the map file.

 4. Click Save to save your map file changes.